 Once you’ve chosen both an online video platform and software, you must connect the two.
-Setup will be unique to each combination, but we recommend taking a look at our guide to live to streaming from your iPhone for general connection instructions.
+Setup will be unique to each combination, but we recommend taking a look at our guide to live streaming from your iPhone for general connection instructions.
 For more detailed support, please feel free to contact us.

 5. Create a Detailed Video Content Plan

-It is also a good idea to have a detailed plan for the content of your stream before you get started.
+It is also a good idea to have a detailed video content strategy for your stream before you get started.
 This is especially crucial as your stream will be happening in real-time and you won’t have any scope of modifying it when you’re live.
 Write out a script or bullet points that you’d like to cover.
 If one person is filming a subject or an event but is not on camera, they should have an idea of what angles to film at.
 However, if the subject (whether it’s you or an associate) is filming with the front camera, this shouldn’t be a concern.